My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 A message from my attorney flashed across the screen.

-Claire, call me immediately.
+Natalie, call me immediately.
 Your father just filed a claim against your company.

 I looked back at the security camera.